 Products Loop widget

-By the way, you can use JetEngine dynamic widgets for your templates, such as Dynamic Term, to show category tags and others.
+By the way, you can use JetEngine dynamic widgets for your templates, such as Dynamic Term, to show categories, tags, and other things.
 Also, pay attention to the functionality of Crocoblock’s free add-ons for JetWooBuilder, such as the one for custom badges.
-You can find even more of such add-ons here
+You can find even more of such add-ons here.

 Using JetWooBuilder with JetEngine

-In the screenshot below, you can see some of such queries for the Only Books demo website.
+In the screenshot below, you can see some of the queries for the Only Books demo website.
 Also, check out our brief guide on building this quite complex WooCommerce store.

 You can use such custom queries both in the Products Grid/List widgets; just select the Custom Query Section and choose the previously created Query Builder WC Product query.